In the world of coffee, there are hundreds of different podcasts out there.

 The only place I've found to listen to Coffee Jobs is on Listen Notes.

-10. Stone creek coffee
+10. Stone Creek coffee

 This podcast is hosted by Drew Pond and Christian Ott, both of whom are professionals in the coffee industry.